Commercial Truck Driving

 The Commercial Truck Driving program prepares students for occupations in the trucking industry.
 The Commercial Truck Driving curriculum consists of four general categories: classroom, field work, road driving, and city driving.
 The instructor uses both the lecture and demonstration method of teaching with active participation and practice by the students.

-Fall and Spring Enrollment
+- Fall and Spring Enrollments

 How do I get into the Commercial Truck Driving program?